shawnfrye/data-project/README.md

 # data-project
-Located here is a data file called project-data.txt, the reverse of the project name, and the task is to read the file and sort by records  by color.
+Located here is a data file called *project-data.txt* which is the name of the project in reverse.  data-project vs project-data.txt

+Your task is to read the file and sort by records by color.

 Bonus for GUI